JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/3_Rewarded_Video.md

         .build();
 ```

-#### Load a Rewarded Video and Register RewardVideoAdListener callback
+#### Load a Rewarded Video and Register RewardVideoAdListener Callback
 Calling the `loadRewardVideoAd()` method on the `TTAdNative` class to load a Rewarded Video Ad.
 ```Java
 mTTAdNative.loadRewardVideoAd(adSlot, new TTAdNative.RewardVideoAdListener() {